resbaz/nectar-cloud-lessons/Planning/stretch_goals.md

 DBaaS

-A basic intro to trove, and perhaps a “you play along at the command prompt”.
+A basic intro to trove, and perhaps a "you play along at the command prompt".
 Also the realization that Trove now frees the drupal instance up from being a singleton instance.

 ## Task